 Collaborative work made with artist Liz Sargent during the Banff Centre New Works Residency is now part of Savannah College of Art and Design's permanent collection in Shanghai.
 With artist Sarah Kabot she has installed a permanent, large-scale public artwork on the facade of the Westin Downtown, Cleveland, OH.

 Born in Gulfport, Mississippi and raised in Florida, Marianne Desmarais lives and works in New Orleans.
-In Louisiana, she is represented by Cole Pratt Gallery.
-She holds Masters of Architecture degrees from Tulane University and Cranbrook Academy of Art and has studied abroad at the Edinburgh College of Art.
+She holds Masters of Architecture I + II degrees from Tulane University and Cranbrook Academy of Art respectively and has studied abroad at the Edinburgh College of Art.
 In addition to studio art, she maintains an architectural practice and is a Professor of Practice at the Tulane School of Architecture where she teaches design studio and technology courses.

 Mixing art and architectural practices with the practice of living results in improvisational abstraction.
 To me, lifting the pieces of a child's tiling puzzle from the floor becomes a moment of active looking that transcends my surroundings.
 The puzzle's rules provide coding for my own interrogative play.
 The folding and unfolding of its geometry, seeing the edges of the pieces both as structure and line, knit drawing and space together so that my creative impulse relies on my design intuition.